SHEDEVERstudio/SHEDEX/README.md

 ## 🤓 The winner Determination

 We will choose one winner for each issue.
-The winner will be determined by voting by our community.
+The winner will be determined by our community voting.

 Voting will take place in the [ENG Telegram channel](https://t.me/chesszombieseng) of our first game Chess Zombies.

+Chat for discussing SHEDEX tasks here - [link](https://t.me/chesszombieschat/114306)

 ## 🎉 Prizes
 Participants whose works receive the most votes from our community will receive from SHEDEVER studio: